cemerick/double-check/README.md

 no changes.
 Except for the (slightly) different namespaces, no changes are known to be required right now, but that _may_ change to maximize runtime target portability.
-5. ..._does not_ retain the `clojure.test.check.*` namespace structure.
-The
-simple rule is, `s/clojure.test.check/cemerick.double-check/g`.
-While it would be convenient to do so (in order to make tracking easier, and to allow users to share/port examples and usage of each package back and forth with a minimum of pain), I am personally not comfortable distributing a fork of a Clojure "contrib" library using the same namespaces.
+5. ...retains the `clojure.test.check.*` namespace structure, despite the name of this repo.
+This is to make tracking easier, and to allow users to share/port examples and usage of each package back and forth with a minimum of pain.

-A word on versioning: `[com.cemerick/double-check]` version numbers will track test.check version numbers as well, using a suffixed classifier (e.g. 0.1.2 turns into 0.1.2-1) to indicate local changes.  `SNAPSHOT` version numbers will be the same as test.check's.
+A word on versioning: `[com.clojure.test.check]` version numbers will track test.check version numbers as well, using a suffixed classifier (e.g. 0.1.2 turns into 0.1.2-1) to indicate local changes.  `SNAPSHOT` version numbers will be the same as test.check's.